datastax/python-driver/docs/topics/columns.rst

         If True, this column is created as a primary key field.
 A model can have multiple primary keys.
 Defaults to False.

         *In CQL, there are 2 types of primary keys: partition keys and clustering keys.
-As with CQL, the first primary key is the partition key, and all others are clustering keys.*
+As with CQL, the first primary key is the partition key, and all others are clustering keys, unless partition keys are specified manually using* :attr:`BaseColumn.partition_key`

+    .. attribute:: BaseColumn.partition_key

+        If True, this column is created as partition primary key.
+There may be many partition keys defined, forming *composite partition key*

     .. attribute:: BaseColumn.index

         If True, an index will be created for this column.
 Defaults to False.

         *Note: Indexes can only be created on models with one primary key*

     .. attribute:: BaseColumn.db_field